Skip to main content

 In the late 1990s, the Canadian Association of Research Libraries (CARL) and Canada's four regional library consortia (CAUL, BCI, OCUL and COPPUL) were encouraged to approach the Canada Foundation for Innovation (CFI) for support by demonstrating that systematic access to published research was an essential component of Canada's research infrastructure.

-In June of 1999, following months of collaboration the Canadian National Site Licensing Project (CNSLP) was created with the support of 64 Canadian universities, and CFI awarded $20 million to CNSLP to support this component of research infrastructure.
+In June of 1999, following months of collaboration, the Canadian National Site Licensing Project (CNSLP) was created with the support of 64 Canadian universities, and CFI awarded $20 million to CNSLP to support this component of research infrastructure.
 Participating universities and provincial governments committed an additional $30 million, and the University of Ottawa acted as the project host and administrative centre.

 CNSLP’s goal was to bolster the research and innovation capacity of Canada’s universities by licensing electronic versions of scholarly publications on a national scale.